 Free Parking at Hotels on the Vegas Strip

-All of the resorts on the Strip will let you self-park for free for up to one hour, but that's not tremendously helpful as most visitors spend longer than an hour in any given property.
+Even before the pandemic hit, all of the resorts on the Strip will let you self-park for free for up to one hour, but that's not tremendously helpful as most visitors spend longer than an hour in any given property.

 Free Parking at Shopping Malls on the Vegas Strip

 You might not have come to the Vegas Strip to shop, but shopping malls can be the perfect place to snag a free spot.
 Find a spot at the Shoppes at Mandalay Place (between Mandalay Bay and the Luxor), the Shops at Crystals (in front of Aria and Vdara) and Fashion Show Mall (across the street from Wynn-Encore).
 Of course, parking at shopping malls is self-park only.